 Chichibu Yomatsuri – Recognised as one of Japan’s most beautiful festivals, Chichibu Yomatsuri is held every 2-3 December and is highlighted by a parade of floats decorated with colourful and bright lanterns on the final night of the festivities.

 Yokote Kamakura Festival – Held in Yokote in Akita Prefecture every 15-16 February, the Yokote Kamakura Festival features several hundreds of kamakura, or snow houses that look like igloos, constructed at different locations around the city.
 The snow houses each have a snow altar dedicated to the water deity, where people can pray for plentiful water.
 Between 6pm and 9pm, vistors can enter the snow houses where they will be offered rice cakes and warm sweet rice wine to drink.
 In return you can make an offer to the water deity at the altar.

 Sapporo Snow Festival – Also known as Sapporo Yuki Matsuri, this event is held over seven days in early February.
 During this time, different ice and snow statues and sculptures are displayed in various locations in the city.
 Some sculptures are more than 25 metres wide and 15 metres high, and some are even used as a stage for concerts.

 "The whole trip was simply amazing.
 I hadn’t done a lot of research before my trip and with the flexibility of the pass it allowed me to change things as I went.
 It was safe, reliable and great value for money”.

-THURSDAY SPECIAL OFFER: ✓ FREE EXPRESS SHIPPING ✓ FREE DIGITAL TRAVEL GUIDE
+TUESDAY SPECIAL OFFER: ✓ FREE AUS SHIPPING ✓ FREE DIGITAL TRAVEL GUIDE

 Get the Ultimate Guide to the JAPAN RAIL PASS for FREE